OSUSecLab/elfuzz/figshare_readme.md

 In the following sections, we will list the important contents of each tarball.

+## Contents of the Docker image tarball

+This tarball contains a Docker image to replicate all the experiments and figures and tables in the paper.

 ## Contents of the ELFuzz source code tarball

 ## Contents of the baseline tarball

+This tarball contains the source code of the three baselines (Grammarinator, GLADE, and ISLa/ISLearn) we used and the FixReverter bug-injection tool.
+We slightly modified the source code of GLADE and ISLa/ISLearn to add some CLI options and fix several bugs.
+The commit hashes that the forked versions are based on are inluded in README files in the corresponding directories.
+Users should be able to inspect the modifications by diff tools.
+We also adapted the code of FixReverter to the benchmarks that we used in the experiments.

 ## Contents of the experiment data tarball